1986–87 in English football: Diary of the season

 13 September 1986 – Bryan Robson makes his first league appearance since April when he returns from a shoulder injury to help Manchester United record their first league win of the season at the fifth attempt as they beat Southampton 5–1 at Old Trafford and climb off the bottom of the First Division.
 Nottingham Forest go top with a 6–0 home win over Aston Villa.

 14 September 1986 – Aston Villa sack manager Graham Turner after just over two years at the helm.

 16 September 1986 – Gordon Hill, the 32-year-old former Manchester United and England winger, becomes a high-profile new signing for Conference side Northwich Victoria, managed by former United striker Stuart Pearson.

 20 September 1986 – Leeds United hooligans overturn and immolate a fish and chip van at Odsal Stadium, the temporary home of Bradford City.
 Nottingham Forest score six for the second League match in succession when they thrash Chelsea 6–2 at Stamford Bridge.
 Nigel Clough and Garry Birtles both scores hat-trick.
-Newly promoted Norwich go second with a 4–1 win at Aston Villa.
-A nine-goal thriller at Leeds Road sees Huddersfield beat Oldham 5–4 in the Second Division.
+Newly promoted Norwich City go second with a 4–1 win at Aston Villa.
+A nine-goal thriller at Leeds Road sees Huddersfield Town beat Oldham Athletic 5–4 in the Second Division.

 21 September 1986 – The pressure mounts on Manchester United manager Ron Atkinson after a 3–1 defeat to Everton at Goodison Park, with his side still second from bottom with one win and four points from their first seven league games.

 22 September 1986 – Luton Town are banned from this season's League Cup for refusing to lift their ban on away fans.
 Meanwhile, Aston Villa appoint Billy McNeill as manager from Manchester City, who replace him with Jimmy Frizzell.

 23 September 1986 – Liverpool defeat Fulham 10–0 in the first leg of their second round tie in the League Cup.

 24 September 1986 – When Nottingham Forest play Brighton & Hove Albion in a second round League Cup match, Forest defender Stuart Pearce's brother Ray was one of the linesmen.
 Pearce had no idea that his brother was officiating until he saw him at the start of the match.

 27 September 1986 – Aston Villa's first league match under Billy McNeill ends in a 3–3 draw with Liverpool at Anfield after the hosts come from behind twice to equalise.
 Nottingham Forest remain top with a 1–0 win over Arsenal at the City Ground.

 28 September 1986 – Manchester United's dismal start to the season continues as they lose 1–0 at home to Chelsea in the league at Old Trafford – their sixth defeat from their opening eight games.
 After Kerry Dixon gives Chelsea an early lead, the home side have two penalties saved by goalkeeper Tony Godden.